-What Do The Best Primary Maths Teachers Do And How We Can Learn From Them
+What The Best Primary Maths Teachers Do And How We Can Learn From Them

 Ask any educator and they will tell you that teaching primary maths is not an easy thing to do, and for many maths is often considered one of the trickier subjects to teach effectively at KS2.

 This then leads to the question of whether effective primary maths teachers do anything different when compared to the way they teach any other curriculum subject?

 What does any effective teacher do apart from spin multiple plates, juggle ten things with one hand and perform daily miracles?